Dara-Ekanth/Daily_Task_Management/README.md

-### The main motive of this prroject is to keep track of the daily actuvities.
+### The main motive of this prroject is to keep track of the daily activities.
 ## Work under Progress.